Refkay/Refkay.github.io/_posts/2016-03-05-java-concurrency-volatile.md

     		public volatile Flooble theFlooble;

     		public void initInBackground() {
-        		// do lots of stuff
     			theFlooble = new Flooble();  // this is the only write to theFlooble }
 		}

 		public class SomeOtherClass {
     		public void doWork() {
         		while (true) {
-            		// do some stuff...
         			// use the Flooble, but only if it is ready if (floobleLoader.theFlooble != null)
                 		doSomething(floobleLoader.theFlooble);
         		}